Vulnicura: Live performances

-Björk Digital and Vulnicura VR
+Vulnicura VR

 On 31 May 2016, Björk announced on her official Facebook page Björk Digital, an 18-month world traveling VR experience that debuted at Carriageworks in Sydney, Australia, on 3 June 2016.
 The VR music video for Vulnicura's final narrative track, "Notget" debuted at the festival, which also showcased the VR videos for "Stonemilker" and "Mouth Mantra", the latter of which also debuting in VR after premiering months earlier in 2D on YouTube in December 2015.
 On 27 June 2016, Björk made history by appearing in the first ever virtual reality live stream.
-Broadcast on YouTube, she performed Vulnicura's final song, "Quicksand", before a small audience and the footage was incorporated into the "Quicksand" VR music video later on during Björk Digital's.
+Broadcast on YouTube, she performed Vulnicura's final song, "Quicksand", before a small audience and the footage was incorporated into the "Quicksand" VR music video later on during Björk Digital.

 In addition to the VR experience, attendees of Björk Digital experienced a recreation of the "Black Lake" installation, which debuted at MoMA's Björk retrospective in March 2015.
 Other carryovers from MoMA included the Cinema Room showcasing the majority of her music videos in HD and the Biophilia app, although the innovative instruments from that 2011 album were not on display at Björk Digital.

 The opening nights of Björk Digital in Sydney saw Björk DJ for 5 hours.
 This opening night party continued at the Miraikan in Tokyo, Japan, for the second leg of the Björk Digital VR experience and at several other opening night dates.
 For select dates in London, Reykjavik, Mexico City and Los Angeles, Björk performed special orchestral concerts rather than DJing to promote the VR exhibit.

 In June 2017, "Notget VR" won Cannes Lions Grand Prix Award for its "Real Time Virtual Reality Experience".
 It was also nominated for a UK Music Video Award for Best Interactive Video in 2017.